Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/DGRL/method_select.rst

 | GPS-P                    | bidirected     | BIPERFORMER    |
 +--------------------------+----------------+----------------+

-An example to config PE is shown as follows:
+An example to configure PE is shown as follows:

 .. code-block :: yaml